SCIInstitute/Seg3D/docs/user_docs/Manuals/Functions/Seg3DWindows/LayerManagerWindow.md

 | |IsosurfaceVisibleOff| | Isosurface Visibile Icon: This icon toggles visibility of all computed isosurfaces in the layer group.
 If there are computed isosurfaces that are not visible, this icon will make those visible.
 If all computed Isosurfaces are visible, this will hide them all. |
 +------------------------+---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 ```
-*List of icons and actions available at the top of each layer group.*
+<figcaption>List of icons and actions available at the top of each layer group.</figcaption>

 Layers in Seg3D are arranged into layer groups.
 Layer groups are formed with layers that have the same geometric information, that is the same origin, spacing, and size.
 Groups are separated by panels with an orange header.
 Generally speaking, most tools and filters requiring more than one input can only operate on layers in the same group (and therefore the same grid geometry).